The views expressed by the host on this program make more sense than anything anybody else out there happens to be saying.

 He went on with this.

-President Bush was first eliminated the first uh hearings uh that we had, I think, in our committee was to eliminate uh the protections that have been recommended by President Clinton in the area of ergonomics, particularly affecting women that spend a great deal of times on computers that affects safe.
+President Bush was first eliminated the first hearings that we had, I think, in our committee, was to eliminate the protections that have been recommended by President Clinton in the area of ergonomics, particularly affecting women that spend a great deal of time on computers.

 What he is saying, I need to translate this for you.